 We are highly motivated, hardworking professionals committed to serving our clients, engaging with communities, and advocating for justice and equality.
 Since EJI’s founding 30 years ago, our staff has grown to over 150 people.

-EJI is one of the nation’s most effective legal advocacy organizations, earning a Charity Navigator 4-star rating and winning a Skoll Award for its impact on social justice reform.
+EJI is one of the nation’s most effective legal advocacy organizations, earning a perfect score from Charity Navigator.